akshaynagpal/w2n/README.md

     3. over environment variable "LANGUAGE" and if not found
     4. fallback to english
 Place in the data directory your language specific dictionary file with ISO lang code in the name.

+### Request new language ###
+Do follow steps
+    1. check your request (directory data), textfile name ISO-639-1 code
+    2. if not found check ISO-639-3 code
+    3. if not found create new file with new ISO-639-1/3 code

+#### Example ####
+You want to tranfer NLP CARD to numeric value for Lower Sorbian.
+German (de) isn't it.
+You do not found an ISO-639-1 code, you do not found an ISO-639-1 file for ```dsb``` extension.
+You create a new file ```number_system_dsb.txt``` with utf-8 encoding
+    null 0
+    jaden 1
+    dwa 2
+    tśi 3
+    styri 4
+    pěś 5
+    šesć 6
+    sedym 7
+    wósym 8
+    źewjeś 9
+    źaseś 10
+    [...]
+    point ,

 ## Bugs/Errors
 - german language need more specific algorithm